ds4se/chapters/mdipenta/mdipenta-quant-qual.md

 Other than that, quantitative findings might tell us how good is our approach, but tells us little on how to improve it.
 Why is my smell detector producing so many false positives, especially when applied on certain (sub)systems?
 And, why does it fail to detect some true smells?

 **What are the recipes to properly complement the gained quantitative evidence?** In short, you should try to complement quantitative findings with qualitative ones.
-While quantitative studies will provide you with empirical evidence in terms of numerical relations between variables, qualitative studies will help you to interpret and explain a phenomenon by observing it in its context.
+While, as exemplified above, quantitative studies will provide you with empirical evidence in terms of numerical relations between variables, qualitative studies will help you to interpret and explain a phenomenon by observing it in its context.
 This is often achieved through the analysis of people observations, interviews, and documents (Quinn Patton, 2001).